mbentley/docker-omada-controller/README.md

 This Docker image runs as a non-root user by default.
 In order to bind unprivileged ports (ports < 1024 by default), you must include `--sysctl net.ipv4.ip_unprivileged_port_start=0` in your `docker run` command to allow ports below 1024 to be bound by non-root users.

 ## Using Docker Compose

+There is a [Docker Compose file](https://github.com/mbentley/docker-omada-controller/blob/master/docker-compose.yml) available for those who would like to use compose to manage the lifecycle of their container:

 ```
 wget https://raw.githubusercontent.com/mbentley/docker-omada-controller/master/docker-compose.yml